justinrgarrard/world-of-naevis.net/index.md

 #### What is Naevis?

-Naevis is a low fantasy setting for **[Dungeons and Dragons 5th Edition](https://dnd.wizards.com/start-playing-dnd)**.
+Naevis is a low fantasy setting for [Dungeons and Dragons 5th Edition](https://dnd.wizards.com/start-playing-dnd).
 Players take on the role of adventurers exploring an otherworldly ruin, one filled with underground civilizations, dark gods, and sentient swords.

 #### Highlights